tyronec64/Delinea-Secret-Server-User-License-Report/README.md

 ## Overview

 This report provides insights into Admin and Business Users licenses from your Delinea Secret Server.
-It is designed for Managers and Product Owners for better understanding and determining the necessary Admin and Business licenses.
+It is designed for Managers, Product Owners, and Technical Secret Server Admins for a better understanding and determination of the necessary Admin and Business licenses.
+This tool aids Technical Secret Server Admins in supplying comprehensive reports to management.

 ### Challenges Addressed